 - Juan Enriquez – Bestselling Author; TED All-Star; Managing Director, Excel Venture Management

-- Fred “Rusty” Gage, PhD – President and Vi and John Adler Chair for Research on Age-Related Neurodegenerative Disease, Laboratory of Genetics, The Salk Institute for Biological Studies
+- Fred “Rusty” Gage, PhD – Professor, Laboratory of Genetics, Vi and John Adler Chair for Research on Age-Related Neurodegenerative Disease, The Salk Institute for Biological Studies

 - Richard Isaacson, MD – Director, Center for Brain Health; Director, Alzheimer’s Prevention Clinic, Florida Atlantic University’s Charles E. Schmidt College of Medicine; Adjunct Associate Professor of Neurology, Weill Cornell Medicine